-- Numerous hearings in the U.S. Senate Special Committee on Aging on the quality of care in U.S. nursing homes, including Betrayal: The Quality of Care in California Nursing Homes (PDF, 20.2 MB, opens new window), which was led by then-chairman of the Aging Committee, Senator Charles Grassley, on July 27 and 28, 1998.
+- Numerous hearings in the U.S. Senate Special Committee on Aging on the quality of care in U.S. nursing homes, including Betrayal: The Quality of Care in California Nursing Homes (PDF, 20.2 MB, opens new window), which was led by Senator Grassley, a former chairman of the committee.

-- Countless investigative reports by media outlets and patient rights’ advocacy organizations.
+- Countless investigative reports by media outlets and patients’ rights advocacy organizations.

 - State and federal nursing home regulators who overlook understaffing, fraud, patient records falsification, neglect, and elder abuse in noncompliant nursing homes.